The Prince George County Board of Supervisors Welcomes You . . .

 Public Comment Period

 Public Comment is provided by the Board as a part of regular Board meetings.
 Including this section on the agenda is at the option of the Board and the Chairman; however, it is the Board’s general intent to provide for a Public Comment section during every regular Board meeting.
 Public Comment is provided as a legitimate means for a citizen to address the Board about any issue of concern not listed on the agenda for the (pending) meeting.
 It is not provided as a question and answer period or for interchange between the Board and the speaker.
-A four-minute time limit may be imposed on each speaker.
+A time limit may be imposed on each speaker.

 Guidelines for Citizen Participation